Sui00004/Optimization-algorithms-for-computer-generated-holography/README.md

 </p>

 ## CGH Optimization
-> CUDA-accelerated Electromagnetic scattering for Large Ensembles of Spheres
+> CUDA-acceleratd Electromagnetic scattering for Large Ensembles of Spheres

 CELES (latin for 'fast ship') is a MATLAB/CUDA MEX implementation of the multi-sphere T-matrix method (also known as Generalized Multiparticle Mie method).